Third twin scanner

 When DITA topics are transformed to HTML, the following links are auto-generated and inserted inside the topic:

-• Links to topics in the same row in a relationship table
+topicrefelements in a DITA map file - Links to topics in the same row in a relationship table

 Additionally, DITA topics might have the following links inserted manually in the topic:

-• Through an xref tag
+- Through an

 The net effect is, after the transforms, a topic might contain a link to the same target more than once.
 Maybe yours is a multi-writer team, maybe you inherited the files and haven't done a link check, maybe you yourself linked to a topic twice: once through a .ditamap file and once again through an in-topic related link.